scylladb/scylladb/test/cql-pytest/README.md

 do all the work necessary to start Scylla or Cassandra (respectively), and run the tests on them.
 The Scylla or Cassandra process is run in a temporary directory which is automatically deleted when the test ends.

+"run" automatically picks the most recently compiled version of Scylla in `build/*/scylla` - but this choice of Scylla executable can be overridden with the `SCYLLA` environment variable. "run-cassandra" defaults to running the command `cassandra` from the user's path, but this can be overriden by setting the `CASSANDRA` environment variable to the path of the `cassandra` script, e.g., `export CASSANDRA=$HOME/apache-cassandra-3.11.10/bin/cassandra`.
+A few of the tests also require the `nodetool` when running on Cassandra - this tool is again expected to be in the user's path, or be overridden with the `NODETOOL` environment variable.

 Additional options can be passed to "pytest" or to "run" / "run-cassandra" to control which tests to run: